 This very insight opened up a realm of possibilities for me – in terms of playing chords while playing notes that are harmonically aligned to the fundamental resonance of the open notes.

-Perhaps, this is the fundamental nature of music.
+This is the fundamental nature of music.
 And, if we could find the right chords, perhaps, this could be the fundamental music of nature!

 Keith himself has remarked that open-tuning is like a sitar – with a sort of drone note ringing in the background.
 The enduring popularity of the Rolling Stones’ music – when Keith has constructed songs around this approach – shows that these open tunings, and the way of playing them, really “strikes a chord” with many people.